Asset Allocation tutorial and primer for investors and financial advisors.

 How Asset Allocation Works

-Different correlation coefficients between investments is why asset allocation works much better for rational individual investors than anything else humanity has ever invented.
+Different correlation coefficients between investments is why asset allocation works much better for sane rational individual investors than anything else ever invented.

-Holding an investment portfolio comprised of asset classes with healthy correlations to each other is just about the only way to reduce risk while still getting the returns that will end up beating the markets, most of the time.
+Holding an diversified investment portfolio comprised of asset classes with healthy correlations to each other is just about the only way to reduce risk and volatility, while still realizing the returns that have any chance of outperforming the markets, enough of the time.

 This is because whenever you check the portfolio's value, there's usually always something that's doing so well, that it keeps the portfolio as a whole from having negative returns, even when the US stock markets are down.